Charles Babbage: At the University of Cambridge

 Babbage arrived at Trinity College, Cambridge, in October 1810.
-He was already self-taught in some parts of contemporary mathematics; he had read Robert Woodhouse, Joseph Louis Lagrange, and Marie Agnesi.
+He was already self-taught in some parts of contemporary mathematics; he had read Robert Woodhouse, Joseph Louis Lagrange, and Maria Gaetana Agnesi.
 As a result, he was disappointed in the standard mathematical instruction available at the university.

 Babbage, John Herschel, George Peacock, and several other friends formed the Analytical Society in 1812; they were also close to Edward Ryan.
 As a student, Babbage was also a member of other societies such as The Ghost Club, concerned with investigating supernatural phenomena, and the Extractors Club, dedicated to liberating its members from the madhouse, should any be committed to one.

 In 1812, Babbage transferred to Peterhouse, Cambridge.
 He was the top mathematician there, but did not graduate with honours.
 He instead received a degree without examination in 1814.
 He had defended a thesis that was considered blasphemous in the preliminary public disputation, but it is not known whether this fact is related to his not sitting the examination.